azoor-dayo/azoor-dayo.github.io/vault/Knowledgebase & Notes/Programming/Graphics/Rendering.md

 - Handles transparency nicely, assuming the order is drawn from back to front.
 Blends the colors based on depth nicely.
 - May be hard to handle some post processing effects like screen-space reflections, ambient occlusion, or complex multi-pass shaders due to being single-pass.

-TODO: Dig deeper into each step of fwd rendering.
 ## Deferred Render
 https://learnopengl.com/Advanced-Lighting/Deferred-Shading
 ### Deferred Shading